Ayurvedic Nutrition

 1. Sweet (Madhura)

-Examples: Rice, wheat, milk, ghee, sweet fruits, dates, honey, sugar, root vegetables, most grains and proteins
+Elements: Earth + Water Examples: Rice, wheat, milk, ghee, sweet fruits, dates, honey, sugar, root vegetables, most grains and proteins

 Effects on the body:

-• Nourishing, building, and strengthening
+• Nourishing, building, strengthening

-• Increases Kapha; decreases Vata and Pitta
+• Increases Kapha.
+Decreases Vata and Pitta

-• Promotes tissue growth, Ojas, and contentment
+• Promotes tissue growth, Ojas, contentment

-• Provides sustained energy
+• Sustained energy

 When to reduce: If you experience weight gain, lethargy, congestion, or diabetes-related concerns